How to Become a Grant Writer without Experience

 This professional social media network is a great platform to connect with individuals who share your goals, values, and work ethic.

-LinkedIn is one of the best places where recruiters can source employees that are specific to the role vacancies.
+LinkedIn is one of the best places where recruiters can source employees specific to the role vacancies.

-Even if you don’t have a whole lot of experience, title yourself as a Grant Writer in your LinkedIn profile’s headline.
-This will make it much easier for you to be discovered when organizations search for grant writers on the social network.
+Even if you don't have a whole lot of experience, title yourself as a Grant Writer in your LinkedIn profile's headline.
+Discovering you will be easier when organizations search for grant writers on the social network.